RiverLikesMath/academic-starter-blog/content/authors/admin/_index.md

 I tutor in person in Santa Rosa, California, and offer remote tutoring to students around the US and internationally.
 I help individual students, but also teach group lessons and help with distance learning and pod learning.

 When you hire me, you can expect enthusiastic, excellent, creative tutoring in a comfortable, fun, and safe learning environment.
-I can work with:
+I work with students from all sorts of backgrounds.
+For example, I tutor:

 * Young students (as young as four), students in their 80s, and everyone in between.
 * People who are looking to add to their professional skillsets.